Hello Gentlemen,

-2. If it is accepted as per the factory act, what is the procedure to follow to remove an employee so that there shouldn't be any legal complications
+2. If it is accepted as per the factory act, what is the procedure to follow to remove an employee so that there shouldn't be any legal complications?

-Your advice will be of much helpful.
+Your advice will be very helpful.

 From India, Coimbatore

-As per Industrial Disputes Act, you can retrench the employees if you find that there is over staff.
-But you cannot select and terminate the workers to be retrenched but it should be the last worker in a particular department or division who should be terminated first.
-Again, if the termination is due to redundancy or over staffing, then no person should be appointed in the place of workers you have retrenched.
-In case, if the business situation improves and you require additional manpower, it should be the workers who were retrenched who should be appointed then.
-You can not take freshers/ new persons for that position.
 Moreover, if you have more than 100 workers in your factory, even to retrench one worker, you should get approval from the government.
 Certainly, if the number of workers is less than 100, only an intimation of your move to retrench workers to the government (Labour Department) is sufficient.
 In the case of factories employing 100 or more employees, the notice required to be given to retrench the workmen is three months.
-If you do not give three months notice, you should pay salary of three months in lieu of notice.
-In addition to this notice pay, you have to pay retrenchment compensation at the rate of 15 days salary for every completed year of service of the workers whose services have been terminated.
-This is in addition to gratuity which is payable to those who have completed 5 years' service.
+If you do not give three months' notice, you should pay the salary of three months in lieu of notice.
+In addition to this notice pay, you have to pay retrenchment compensation at the rate of 15 days' salary for every completed year of service of the workers whose services have been terminated.
+This is in addition to gratuity, which is payable to those who have completed 5 years' service.

 From India, Kannur